A40 road: Abergavenny – Carmarthen

 At Abergavenny is the A40 junction with the Heads of the Valleys road, (A465) and the A4042.
 Now the A465 becomes the primary route between the Midlands to the South Wales Valleys and Swansea; there is a dual-carriageway route to Carmarthen via the A465, M4 and A48.

 The A40 becomes single carriageway and continues through Abergavenny, following the north side of the Usk valley through the eastern part of the Brecon Beacons National Park until Brecon.
 At Bwlch between Abergavenny and Brecon, the A40 is 660 ft above sea level.
-The A40 is dualled for over 1.5 mi as it approaches a junction east of Brecon with the A470 north, which is the main north–south road through mid-Wales.
+The A40 is dualed for over 1.5 mi as it approaches a junction east of Brecon with the A470 north, which is the main north–south road through mid-Wales.
 Continuing as a dual carriageway, the A40 and A470 concurrent bypass Brecon to the south, crossing the River Usk here.
 At the western end of the bypass is a further junction with the A470 south.
 Beyond this point the A40 continues as a single carriageway, now south of the River Usk, and roughly follows the northern edge of the Brecon Beacons National Park.
 A height of 820 ft above sea level is located less than 1 mi east of Trecastle.
 In Llandovery the road crosses the Heart of Wales railway and the River Tywi; the road, railway and river then run parallel until Llandeilo, where the National Park ends and the railway turns south.
 The A40 continues west along the Tywi valley to Carmarthen where as a dual carriageway it forms the eastern bypass, meeting the terminus of the A48 at Pensarn.
 Here the A40 returns to being a primary route westwards.